mircealungu/mircea/notes/thoughtstream.md

 31 mar '24
 #### Maybe we should throw our phones into a lake of fire

-Our relationship with the phones in our pocket is so similar to the one of Frodo and the ring - it would always call for him, and he would always feel the compulsion to take it out and try it on.
-Our relationship with the social media is the same thing.
-So the combination of having in one's pocket both the phone and social media on it, makes the combo much more attractive and addictive.
-Frodo was right to destroy the damn thing with fire.
-Us on the other hand...
+Our relationship with the phones in our pocket is very similar to the one of Frodo and the ring.
+The ring would always call for him, and he would always feel the compulsion to take it out and try it on.
+When he would put it on, he would see crazy stuff.

+Our relationship with the social media is also the same.
+It also calls to us from our pocket, and we also see crazy stuff when we connect to it.
+So the combination of having in our pocket both the phone and social media on it, makes the combo twice more addictive.

+Frodo was right to destroy the ring by throwing it in the fire.
+The ring in our pocket OTOH, our precious, seems to be here to stay.

+P.S.
+The ring made a monster out of Gollum.